Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 MTH 484 Topics in Applied Mathematics (3 Credits)

-A senior level course containing advanced topics in mathematical and scientific applications.
-Topics vary, but may include partial differential equations, Fourier analysis and boundary value problems, with selected applications in mathematical physics and
+This course is a continuation of Math 382, Introduction to Applied Mathematics I. It is a senior-level course containing advanced topics in mathematical and scientific applications.
+Topics vary but may include partial differential equations, Fourier analysis and boundary value problems, with selected applications in mathematical physics and engineering.
+The course integrates some applications of partial differential equations with computer activities.

 MTH 484H Honors Topics in Applied Mathematics (3 Credits)

-A senior level course containing advanced topics in mathematical and scientific applications.
-Topics vary, but may include partial differential equations, Fourier analysis and boundary value problems, with selected applications in mathematical physics and
+This course is a continuation of Math 382, Introduction to Applied Mathematics I. It is a senior-level course containing advanced topics in mathematical and scientific applications.
+Topics vary but may include partial differential equations, Fourier analysis and boundary value problems, with selected applications in mathematical physics and engineering.
+The course integrates some applications of partial differential equations with computer activities.

 MTH 491 Independent Study (3 Credits)